HarunTeper/ros2-end-to-end-distributed/README.md

   git clone https://github.com/HarunTeper/ros2-end-to-end-distributed.git
   ```

-- Follow the instructions in [Gurobi Installation](#gurobi-installation).
+- Afterwards, you can use the README in the folder ros2-end-to-end-distributed to install Gurobi (see [Gurobi Installation](#gurobi-installation)) and run the experiments.

 ## Gurobi Installation

-These instructions are based on the state of the 15.02.2024 of the Gurobi webpage.
+These instructions explain how to install Gurobi on the virtual machine.
+They are based on the state of the Gurobi webpage on 15.02.2024.
 For this evaluation, Gurobi 10.0.3 is required.

 - Go the the following page: https://www.gurobi.com/.